Akash-Mittal/bp-wallet-grpc-spring/README.md

 ### Sub Projects

 ## bp-wallet-client(BPWC)
-    Client Accessible Make Transaction Request via HTTP2 to server.
+    Spring BOOT based Client Which makes Concurrenct Transaction Request via GRPC Stub over HTTP2 to BPWS.

+##### Number of Transactions per Request by BPWC:

+* `K Users` Should Run Concurrently.
+* Each Kth User Can make `N Requests`.
+* Each Nth Request can Spawn `M Concurrent Operations(Rounds)`.
+* Each Round will have `DEPOSIT`, `WITHDRAW`,  `BALANCE`.
+* Total Number of threads will K * M * N (* Average 7 Transactions per round).

 ## bp-wallet-server(BPWS)

-    Keeps a record user Wallet and Balance
+    Keeps a recorduser Wallet.
+    Expose API for Depositing Money, Withdrawing and Getting Balance in different currencies.

 ## bp-wallet-proto(BPWP)

     Has proto file and Generated Stubs and Domains shared by BPWC and BPWS.

 ### Assumptions and Pointers: